 The Fun Love Photography experience begins with a Creative Fee (a ‘session fee’).
-Images (collections, albums, wall art etc.) are purchased separately.
+All artwork (collections, albums, wall art, prints etc.) are purchased separately.

 For specific pricing for your custom photography experience, please contact me.

 - from $300